Pbracciano/Music-Transcription/README.md

 # Music Transcription

-The goal of this project is to have the program read in a music file, and then for the program to find what notes were played, and print the output (which should be sheet music)
+# The goal of this project :

+  1. Have the program read in a music file
+  2. Then to find what notes were played
+  3. Finally Print the output (which should be sheet music)

+# GOALS
+Try to incorporate Machine Learning ([tensorflow](https://www.tensorflow.org))